syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Exporting.md

 ## Export required grid in single file

-You can export required grids in single file using `ej.Grid.exportAll` method.
+You can export required grids in single file using the `ej.grid.exportAll` method.
 This method can be used with export action and array of jQuery selector of grid which need to be export.
-The code snippet for it is
+The code snippet for it is as follows.

 {% highlight js %}

     $('#exportAll').click(function(){
-			ej.Grid.exportAll('MultipleExportToExcel',['Grid1', 'Grid2']);
+			ej.grid.exportAll('MultipleExportToExcel',['grid1', 'grid2']);
 		});

 {% endhighlight %}